-- Report the crime to a law enforcement agency within 120 hours (or show good cause for not doing so). - Cooperate with law enforcement agencies and the courts/prosecution.

-- File a compensation claim within one year from the date of the crime (or show good cause for not doing so). - File an application for payment of medical expenses through your insurance and other available sources, such as Medicare, Medicaid, hospital financial assistance programs, or other providers. - The prosecutor and/or victim/witness program staff can advise you on how to apply for victims' compensation and, if necessary, assist you with the application.
+- Report the crime to a law enforcement agency within 120 hours (or show good cause for not doing so). - Cooperate with law enforcement agencies and the courts/prosecution. - File a compensation claim within one year from the date of the crime (or show good cause for not doing so). - File an application for payment of medical expenses through your insurance and other available sources, such as Medicare, Medicaid, hospital financial assistance programs, or other providers. - The prosecutor and/or victim/witness program staff can advise you on how to apply for victims' compensation and, if necessary, assist you with the application.
 With your signed authorization, the victim/witness program staff may contact staff of the Virginia Victims Fund to follow up on your claim.

-The Virginia Workers' Compensation Commission administers the Fund.
-For more information or for an application, call the Virginia Victims Fund at 1-800-552-4007 (toll-free statewide) or e-mail the Fund at info@virginiavictimsfund.org
+For more information or for an application, contact the Virginia Victims Fund at:

+1-800-552-4007 (toll-free statewide) or email at info@virginiavictimsfund.org